Skip to contents

 Data$var = "n"

-# make mesh
+# make SPDE mesh for spatial term

 mesh = fmesher::fm_mesh_2d( Data[,c('x','y')], n=100 )

-# fit model
+# fit model with cyclic confounder as GAM term

 out = tinyVAST( data = Data,